GoogleChrome/web.dev/src/site/content/en/blog/farfetch/index.md

 It's no longer recommended to measure TTI in the field, as user interaction can affect your page's TTI in ways that lead to variance in your reports!
 {% endAside %}

-The analytics team was then able to find that the conversion rate increased 2.8% for each second less on TTI, making a strong case for better code efficiency and unclogging the browser's main thread.
+The analytics team was then able to find that the conversion rate increased 2.8% for each second reduction on TTI, making a strong case for better code efficiency and unclogging the browser's main thread.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/p9tLq7SN6rGmJpvnoaoT.png", alt="A graph of TTI, where the Y-axis is conversion rate and percentage of single page visits, and the X-axis is TTI time.
 As the TTI time goes up, conversion rate decreases and percentage of single page visits increases.", width="800", height="381" %}